 By Strength Oldschool

-The problem with regular "macho man" Dumbbell Shoulder Pressing or Dumbbell Chest Pressing is, you need to first clean the dumbbells from the floor to your thighs (which can be painful depending on which type of dumbbell you use), then shift the dumbbells from your thighs to over your chest (if chest pressing that is) before beginning your "real" reps.
-This can take a lot of effort when using heavy weights and drain your energy before you even start pressing the dumbbells! (see video below).
+The problem with regular "macho man" Dumbbell Shoulder Pressing or Dumbbell Bench Pressing is you need to first clean the dumbbells from the floor to your thighs (which can be painful depending on which type of dumbbell you use), then shift the dumbbells from your thighs to over your chest (if Bench Pressing that is), this is the part of the lift that takes a great deal of energy and strength, before actually beginning your "REAL" reps.

 This is why you see a lot of lifters in the gym ask their training partners to directly lift and hand them the dumbbells for pressing.
+This enables the lifter to focus fully on the "Pressing" part of the lift and thus give 110% effort and strength on the main important part of the exercise.

-Granted it does feel great to personally lift heavy dumbbells from the floor, get into position and heave those weights overhead, but lets face facts, sooner or later, as a lifter focusing on getting stronger, you may get injured and therefore cleaning heavy weights from the floor may end up becoming challenging or damn near impossible to do, depending on the injury.
+Granted it does feel great to personally lift heavy ass dumbbells from the floor, (very "Old School") get into position and heave those weights overhead, but lets face facts, sooner or later, as a lifter focusing on getting stronger, you may get injured and therefore cleaning heavy weights from the floor may end up becoming challenging or damn near impossible to do, depending on the injury.
 So the smart thing to do is to try and avoid such injuries to the lower back, biceps, shoulders etc, especially for the older lifter.

 To do this, you can ask training partners or anyone at the gym to spot you and lift the dumbbells into place for you to start your pressing (shoulder or chest dumbbell exercises).
 However, you might train by yourself all the time and you may also be introverted and not wish to ask others for help.
 You may also just train by yourself at home in your own personal "Home Gym" (Respect!).
 So what's the solution?

-Whether you train at a commercial or home gym, if you train by yourself and wish to strictly focus on the "pressing" part of lifts without using up your energy to lift heavy weights from the floor, then my suggestion is to first try out Dumbbell Hooks as they are simple to use and relatively very cheap to buy (depending on the brand of course).
+Whether you train at a commercial or home gym, if you train by yourself and wish to strictly focus on the "pressing" part of lifts without using up your energy to lift heavy weights from the floor, then my suggestion is to first try out Dumbbell Hooks as they're simple to use and relatively very cheap to buy (depending on the brand of course).
 This solution will work great for people of all age groups.

 If you compare the shape of a weighted 'loadable dumbbell' handle (above) to either a PRO style dumbbell or HEX rubber dumbbell (see below), you'll hopefully understand what I mean.